 - Enable DKIM Signature

 - Select this checkbox to add a DKIM signature to your phishing emails for increased security.
+You can choose to use KnowBe4's signing domain or customize your own.
 If your organization requires DMARC/DKIM checking for incoming messages, you will want to have this checkbox selected.
-The signing domain is ispservices.org if you are in the US or ispservices.co.uk if you are in EU.

 Direct Message Injection (DMI)